humanmade/altis-enhanced-search/docs/search-configuration/custom-dictionaries.md

 For better search relevance and results, a dictionary of synonyms can be very useful in the following cases:

 - There are a lot of acronyms or other contractions in your content
-- There are invented words such as product names in the content that do not appear in the dictionary
 - There are common mis-spellings of search terms
 - There are users from different countries who may use different words for the same thing
 - There are sub categories of content that should match a more general search term